sindresorhus/make-synchronous/readme.md

 > Make an asynchronous function synchronous

-**This is the wrong tool for most tasks!** Prefer using async APIs whenever possible.
+**This is the wrong tool for most tasks!** Prefer async APIs whenever possible.

 The benefit of this package over packages like [`deasync`](https://github.com/abbr/deasync) is that this one is not a native Node.js addon (which comes with a lot of problems).
 Instead, this package executes the given function synchronously in a [`worker`](https://nodejs.org/api/worker_threads.html) or [`subprocess`](https://nodejs.org/api/child_process.html).

-This package works in Node.js only, not the browser.
+Works in Node.js only — not the browser.

 ## Install